 Restaurants in Bangkok

 Choosing between one restaurant and another is a difficult task, but in general, follow the local crowds.
-For a quieter meal or more luxurious settings many unique restaurants can be fun.
 Some truly unique places can be found in Chinatown, with trendy dining along Sukhumvit and cheap western food in Banglamphu.
 The most romantic restaurants are along the Chao Phraya River or on it, aboard one of the many dinner cruises.

 Phranakorn Bar and Gallery

 Across the Ratchadamnoen Klang road from Banglamphu district is a popular but low key hangout for the local trend setters.
 Most come for the ambiance rather than the food as the first floor usually hosts a live band, the second an art gallery, the third a pool hall, and the fourth an open air terrace with beautiful views, all filled with cheerful diners and drinkers.

 Address: 58/2 Soi Damnoenklang Tai

 Telephone: +66 2 622 0282

 This upscale restaurant epitomises elegance with white clapboard walls adorned with Thai carvings, old photos, and prints of early Bangkok.
 The flagship dish is pressed duck with goose liver, shallots, wine and Armagnac to make the sauce.
 Other fine choices include a rack of lamb a la Provençal and salmon with lemongrass.
 Open daily for dinner from 6pm to midnight.
 Reservations advisable.

 Address: 59 Sukhumvit Soi 8